meilisearch/Yaak-Workspace/README.md

 3. Select "Open Existing Workspace" within the Yaak app

-4. Navigate to the cloned repository and select it
+4. Navigate to the cloned repository and select the _Workspace_ folder inside

 5. You're all set!
 The workspace is now configured and ready to use with Meilisearch